 With so much water, the best way to move around Guyana is by boat.
 A boat ride along the Rewa and Rupununi rivers is a must, to enjoy the local flora and fauna, but also to simply appreciate the quiet atmosphere and the beauty of the place.

 Guyana is a fantastic place to admire wildlife.
 You may be able to see anteaters, giant river otters, harpy eagles, various cock-of-the rock birds, black caymans and even jaguars (we saw one at night, after a lengthy search).

 Check out my post on The Most Amazing Wildlife in Guyana.

-Stay tuned as I will be writing more about my fishing experience in the Rupununi River.
+Here is a post about my fishing experience in the Rupununi River.